Juicing lemons and a recipe for Lemon “Cream”

 I love my citrus reamer and just to prove that it is the best method, I conducted a little experiment.
 I have plans to make a lot of lemon cream so this was as good a time as any.

 Juicing Lemons, Techniques with Yield Results: I juiced 3 lemon halves as described above and got about 1 Tbsp. from each half.
 With the citrus reamer I got 2 Tbsp. or twice as much juice.
 So the moral of the lemon story is that a reamer yields the most juice plus it saves time and money.
+It’s especially prudent to make sure your lemons are at room tempreature.

 Lemon Cream (aka lemon curd) is very versatile culinary staple - great for fresh fruit tarts, especially paired with raspberries and blueberries.
 You can mix it with whipped cream for a light mousse, or use it as I did with Anna’s Vanilla Cupcakes.
 You can make this cream with limes or meyer lemons too.
 Save the whites for making angel food cake, which is also delicious with lemon cream.